We provide fertility assessments and investigations that identify any underlying factors that could be preventing you from conceiving naturally.

 There are a lot of factors that need to be considered in your fertility assessment, in particular, your age, medical history, and lifestyle.

 For this reason, we take a ‘problem-based’ approach.
 Rather than carrying out extensive and expensive tests that may not be necessary, we cherry-pick the most relevant tests for your individual needs to obtain a diagnosis.
 This means your assessment is fully customised, and you’re able to start your treatment journey at the lowest cost and shortest time.

 Our fertility specialists will guide you through this process and ensure the assessment is personalised to your specific needs.

 Assessments can include…

-We review any existing medical conditions, gynecological history and any known problems, such as
+In the Fertility Assessments, we will review any existing medical conditions, gynecological history and any known problems, such as

 • Menstrual Disturbance

 • Menstrual Cycle